dnagir/pakunok/README.md

 ## JavaScript Only libraries

-You can simply reference plan JS libraries that do not require other assets (CSS, images) like this:
+You can simply reference plain JS libraries that do not require other assets (CSS, images) like this:

 ```javascript
 // app/assets/javascripts/application.js